 Currently, organisations can choose between five certification bodies (APMG, CREST, the IASME Consortium, IRM and QG) for Cyber Essentials certification, with each body operating in slightly different ways.

 The government is simplifying this process, appointing a single partner to run the scheme.
 That body hasn’t been confirmed yet, but the government is confident that whoever takes over will create a streamlined customer experience and introduce more consistency.

 - Minimum criteria for certification bodies and assessors

-Certification bodies will still be necessary once a single accreditation body has been confirmed, but the government has stressed that they will have to operate under the new uniform rules.
+Certification bodies will still be necessary once a single certification body has been confirmed, but the government has stressed that they will have to operate under the new uniform rules.

-All certification bodies are currently held to certain standards, but how they demonstrate that depends on the accreditation body they are affiliated with.
-Under the new system, the single accreditation body will create a consistent minimum standard of expertise.
+All certification bodies are currently held to certain standards, but how they demonstrate that depends on the certification body they are affiliated with.
+Under the new system, the single certification body will create a consistent minimum standard of expertise.

 Certify to Cyber Essentials with IT Governance

 IT Governance is a CREST-accredited certification body for the Cyber Essentials scheme.
 This means that organisations will receive an added level of independent assurance in the form of an external vulnerability scan.